-Requirements for Successful Completion All certificate courses must be taken for a letter grade and the student must earn a B or better in each course.
+All certificate courses must be taken for a letter grade.
+Students must earn a B or better in each required and core course and a C or better in elective courses.
 Requirements must be completed within a three-year period.

 The student must submit a Notification of Completion to the certificate's administrative contact after completing all of the certificate requirements.
 The student's transcript will not indicate that the certificate was earned until the Notification of Completion has been submitted, verified by the certificate program, and processed by the Registrar.

 |Required Courses: Students must complete the following required courses|